-Treatment for Active Duty Military & Veterans in Delaware
+Active-Duty Military & Veterans Addiction Treatment Center in Delaware

 Veterans in Recovery is a veterans drug rehab that offers addiction treatment services that cater to servicemen and women.
-As a Milford treatment center for addiction, Banyan Treatment Centers Delaware understands the crucial need for drug rehab programs for veterans that are led by a team that understands their unique needs and offers comprehensive treatment.
+As a Delaware rehab center for addiction, Banyan Treatment Centers understands the crucial need for drug rehab programs for veterans that are led by a team that understands their unique needs and offers comprehensive treatment.
 Many individuals who have been deployed have firsthand experience with trauma and currently suffer from drug and alcohol abuse.
 For many veterans, substance abuse is their go-to way of coping with past traumatic experiences and other struggles they’ve faced in and outside of the line of duty.
-Banyan is proud to announce our Veterans in Recovery program in Milford, Delaware, as an additional form of addiction treatment for veterans who have fought hard for our nation.
+Banyan is proud to offer our Veterans addiction treatment center in Milford, Delaware, as an additional form of recovery for men and women who have fought hard for our nation.

 Veteran Substance Abuse Treatment